 These toxic cleaners still pose health risks even when closed and put away since they leave harmful vapors behind.
 Ammonia vapors from household cleaners are irritating to the skin.

 Chlorine is poisonous to breathe and can cause severe damage to the skin, eyes, and other membranes.
-It also is a common ingredient in multipurpose cleaners, disinfecting wipes, mildew removers, tile scrubs, and laundry detergents.
+It is common in multipurpose cleaners, disinfecting wipes, mildew removers, tile scrubs, and laundry detergents.
 Chlorine is denser than air and settles in low-lying areas where pets usually stay.

-Take the same precautions if you need to use an exterminator.
+If you need to use an exterminator, take the same precautions.
 Make sure you hire one who uses pet-safe fumigation chemicals.

-And while it may not be considered a hazard, dog shedding certainly can be a nuisance, and switching to warmer weather often prompts increased shedding.
+While it may not be considered a hazard, dog shedding can be a nuisance, and warmer weather often prompts increased shedding.
 Regular grooming and a healthy diet supplemented with a good vacuum are your best tools to fight shedding.

 Dog spring danger: Allergies

-For most dogs, like most people, spring-time allergies are a minor nuisance.
+For most dogs, like most people, seasonal allergies are a minor nuisance.

 If the reaction is minor, you might not even notice.